The Grascals: Kristin Scott Benson

 Kristin Scott Benson grew up in South Carolina in a musical family and joined the Grascals in January 2009.
 She worked previously with Petticoat Junction, Larry Cordle & Lonesome Standard Time and the Larry Stephenson Band.
-She has won the IBMA and SPBGMA Banjo Player of the Year numerous times.
+She has won the International Bluegrass Music Awards and Society of the Preservation of Bluegrass Music of America Banjo Player of the Year numerous times.
 In September 2018, she was chosen as the recipient of the Steve Martin Prize for Excellence in Banjo and Bluegrass with a $50,000 reward.
 Kristin is married to IIIrd Tyme Out mandolin player Wayne Benson.

-Adam Haynes

-Adam Haynes has an impressive pedigree having played with some of the finest: Melvin Goins & Windy Mountain, The James King Band, David Parmley & Continental Divide, Dailey & Vincent, Larry Stephenson Band, and most recently Grasstowne.
-Adam is originally from Norwalk, Ohio, but spent quite some time in Eastern Kentucky where his family has roots.
-Adam currently makes his home in Portland, Tennessee.
-He joined the Grascals in October 2013.

 John Bryan

 John Bryan sings lead vocals and plays guitar with the Grascals.
-He’s been playing and singing bluegrass since he was a teen, with a deep, family connection to the music.
-John’s great grandfather, Willard Watson, was a first cousin to Doc, and a fine old-time musician and dancer in his own right.
-John was formerly with Larry Efaw and The Bluegrass Mountaineers is when he joined the Grascals in April 2015.
+He's been playing and singing bluegrass since he was a teen, with a deep, family connection to the music.
+John's great-grandfather, Willard Watson, was a first cousin to Doc, and a fine old-time musician and dancer in his own right.
+John was formerly with Larry Efaw and The Bluegrass Mountaineers when he joined the Grascals in April 2015.

 Jamie Johnson

 Jamie Johnson was an original founding member since February 2004.
-He was raised in Indiana and now makes his home in Hendersonville, TN.
+He was raised in Indiana and now makes his home in Hendersonville, Tennessee.
 After an eight-year break, he has returned to the band on guitar and vocals.
 The band is looking forward to singing and traveling with Jamie again and performing the incredible songs he has written.